GP21A:

 We solicit contributions on the characterization of the geomagnetic field (paleo-directions and paleointensity) on time scales of hundreds of thousands of years to billions of years.
 Topics of interest include, but are not restricted to, the morphology of the field, the frequency of reversals, potential mantle control on the geodynamo, the timing of inner core growth, and the onset and persistence of a strong geomagnetic field.
 The session is planned to promote dialogue between experimental and theoretical aspects of the subject, so we welcome contributions ranging from paleomagnetic field investigations, numerical dynamo simulations, and theoretical studies.

-Primary Convener: John Anthony Tarduno, University of Rochester, Department of Physics & Astronomy, Rochester, NY, United States
+Primary Convener: John Anthony Tarduno, University of Rochester, Department of Physics and Astronomy, Rochester, NY, United States

-Conveners: Aleksey V Smirnov, Michigan Technological University, Geological and Mining Engineering and Sciences, Houghton, United States and Michael Edwin Evans, Univ of Alberta, Edmonton, AB, Canada
+Conveners: Aleksey V Smirnov, Michigan Technological University, Department of Geological and Mining Engineering and Sciences, Houghton, United States and Michael Edwin Evans, Univ of Alberta, Edmonton, AB, Canada

-Chairs: John Anthony Tarduno, University of Rochester, Department of Physics & Astronomy, Rochester, NY, United States and Aleksey V Smirnov, Michigan Technological University, Geological and Mining Engineering and Sciences, Houghton, United States
+Chairs: John Anthony Tarduno, University of Rochester, Department of Physics and Astronomy, Rochester, NY, United States and Aleksey V Smirnov, Michigan Technological University, Department of Geological and Mining Engineering and Sciences, Houghton, United States

-OSPA Liaison: Aleksey V Smirnov, Michigan Technological University, Geological and Mining Engineering and Sciences, Houghton, United States
+OSPA Liaison: Aleksey V Smirnov, Michigan Technological University, Department of Geological and Mining Engineering and Sciences, Houghton, United States

 Cross-Listed: